 What to Expect in This Guide

-While creating and running an Instagram advertising campaign might seem like a daunting task, in the following guide, we’ve broken it down into 5 key steps: research, campaign objective, targeting, creative, and tracking.
+Creating and running your first Instagram advertising campaign sounds pretty daunting, right?
+Well, to make it a little easier, we’ve broken it down into 5 key steps: research, campaign objective, targeting, creative, and tracking.

 Research is about finding inspiration for your own Instagram ads by analyzing what your competitors and other industry leaders are doing.